Pushforwards of pluricanonical bundles under morphisms to abelian varieties

 Now every M-regular coherent sheaf is continuously globally generated \cite[Proposition~2.13]{PP4}, and according to a result by Debarre \cite[Proposition~3.1]{Debarre}, continuously globally generated sheaves on abelian varieties become globally generated after an isogeny.
 Since the line bundles $\alpha_i$ have finite order, we can therefore find an isogeny $\varphi \colon A' \to A$ that makes the pullback of every $\alpha_i$ trivial, and the pullback of each $\pu_i \shF_i$ globally generated.
 But then the pullback of $\shF$ is globally generated as well. \end{proof}

-When dealing with the case $m\ge 2$, we use precisely the opposite approach: we first show directly the analogue of \theoremref{thm:main-1}, and then use it in order to deduce the decomposition in \theoremref{thm:CJ}.
+When dealing with the case $m\ge 2$, we use precisely the opposite approach: we first show directly the analogue of Theorem \ref{thm:main-1}, and then use it in order to deduce the decomposition in Theorem \ref{thm:CJ}.